Skip to main content

 However, for landscape or architectural photography, where edge-to-edge sharpness is essential, Nikon Z lenses clearly have the edge.

-After reading Ken Rockwell’s article about it, I bought this lens specifically for that effect.
+One example is Nikon’s first zoom lens, the 43-86mm non-Ai, often criticized for its strong flare when shooting into the light.
+After reading Ken Rockwell’s article about it, I bought this lens specifically to explore that effect.

 Conclusion